home-ward/take-home-coding-challenge/README.md

 - Use object oriented programming design.
 - Write a simple REST API.
 - Include error handling and unit tests when applicable.
 - Make sure your code is well-structured.
+Organize the code in a way you are most familiar with.

 ### How to Submit
 - Upload your repository on Github/Bitbucket.